 As currently approved, the Uniform Mediation Act (UMA) applies to both domestic and international mediation.
-The purpose of this Amendment is to facilitate state adoption of the newly-approved United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Conciliation (set forth in Appendix A) that will encourage the use of mediation among parties from different nations while maintaining the strong protections of the Uniform Mediation Act regarding the use of mediation communications in legal proceedings.
+The purpose of this Amendment is to facilitate state adoption of the United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Conciliation (set forth in Appendix A) that was adopted on November 19, 2002.
+Adoption of the amendment will encourage the use of mediation of commercial disputes among parties from different nations while maintaining the strong protections of the Uniform Mediation Act regarding the use of mediation communications in legal proceedings.

-17 There is broad international agreement that it is important to have a similar legal approach internationally for the mediation of international commercial disputes, so that the 18 international parties will know the applicable law and feel comfortable using mediation and 19 thereby resolving more of their disputes short of arbitration and litigation.
-The stated purpose of 20 the UNCITRAL Model Law is to "support the increased use of conciliation" for international 21 commercial disputes, according to the Draft Guide issued by the UNCITRAL Secretariat.
-Draft 22 Guide to Enactment and Use of the UNCITRAL Model Law on International Commercial 23 Conciliation (November 14, 2002)("UNCITRAL Draft Guide").
-The Draft Guide notes that 24 parties in international commercial conciliation can refer to existing conventions, such as the 25 UNCITRAL Conciliation Rules, but often fail to make the reference.
-The UNCITRAL Draft 26 Guide states, "The conciliation process might thus benefit from the establishment of non-27 mandatory legislative provisions that would apply when the parties mutually desired to conciliate 28 but had not agreed on a set of conciliation rules.
-Moreover in countries where agreements as to 29 the admissibility of certain kinds of evidence were of uncertain effect, uniform legislation might 30 31 provide a useful clarification.
-In addition it was pointed out with respect to certain issues, such as facilitating enforcement of settlement agreements resulting from conciliations, that the level of 32 predictability and certainty required to foster conciliation could only be achieved through 33 legislation."
+There is broad international agreement that it is important to have a similar legal approach internationally for the mediation of international commercial disputes, so that the international parties will know the applicable law and feel comfortable using mediation.
+With this increased use of mediation, the parties will resolve more of their disputes short of arbitration and litigation.
+The stated purpose of the UNCITRAL Model Law is to "support the increased use of conciliation" for international commercial disputes, according to the Draft Guide issued by the UNCITRAL Secretariat.
+Draft Guide to Enactment and Use of the UNCITRAL Model Law on International Commercial Conciliation (November 14, 2002)("UNCITRAL Draft Guide").
+The Draft Guide notes that parties in international commercial conciliation can agree to incorporate by reference existing conventions, such as the UNCITRAL Conciliation Rules, but often fail to make the reference.
+The UNCITRAL Draft Guide states, "The conciliation process might thus benefit from the establishment of non-mandatory legislative provisions that would apply when the parties mutually desired to conciliate but had not agreed on a set of conciliation rules.
+Moreover in countries where agreements as to the admissibility of certain kinds of evidence were of uncertain effect, uniform legislation might provide a useful clarification.
+In addition it was pointed out with respect to certain issues, such as facilitating enforcement of settlement agreements resulting from conciliations, that the level of predictability and certainty required to foster conciliation could only be achieved through legislation."
 UNCITRAL Draft Guide 4-5.
-34

-36 International consensus on this point is strong, and the U.S. State Department has joined the consensus.
-UNCITRAL adopted the Model Law on June 28, 2002.
-It is expected that the 37 United Nations General Assembly will adopt a resolution endorsing the Model Law in the next 38 few months.
-The negotiations leading to the Model Law draft represented a major international 39 40 effort to harmonize competing legal approaches in order to adopt a common default law for international conciliation.
-Representatives of 90 countries participated in the drafting of the 41 UNCITRAL Model Law over a two-year period.
-In addition, 12 intergovernmental organizations 42 and 22 international non-governmental organizations took part in the discussions.
-The U.S. 43

-Department of State represented the United States in the drafting process.
+International consensus on the benefits on enacting the Model Law is strong, and the U.S. State Department has joined the consensus.
+UNCITRAL adopted the Model Law on June 28, 2002, and it was endorsed by the United Nations General Assembly on November 19, 2002.
+The negotiations leading to the Model Law draft represented a major international effort to harmonize competing legal approaches in order to adopt a common default law for international conciliation.
+Representatives of 90 countries participated in the drafting of the UNCITRAL Model Law over a two-year period.
+In addition, 12 intergovernmental organizations and 22 international non-governmental organizations took part in the discussions.
+The U.S. Department of State represented the United States in the drafting process.
 The U.S. delegation included advisors from NCCUSL, the American Bar Association, the American Arbitration Association, and the Maritime Law Association.
-There are strong policy reasons for U.S. states to adopt the UNCITRAL Model Law.
+Adoption of the UNCITRAL Model Law by U.S. States would help to achieve the desired international uniformity in a default law for international conciliation.